jessicatingley/csc212-gradebook/README.md

     - If input is invalid, the program will break with an assert.

 [^1]: The input file (in this case 'file_name.txt') is your own dataset of grades passed in by the first CLA.
   This is the file our gradebook program will be evaluating or updating.

 [^2]: This string represents the 'type' variable which identifies the class you will be utilizing to evaluate your grades.

+[^3]: This string represents the 'category' variable which identifies the catgeory of assignments within your grades that you wish to evaluate.

+[^4]: This string represents the 'command' variable which identifies what data the user would like to return.
+  EXCEPTION: When utilizing the Individual class, the 'command' variable represents the assignment name for the individual grade you wish to return.

 ## Sample Input/Output
     -Include screenshots with brief explanations of the images used